Information for Counselors

 The Office of Admissions does not make decisions regarding how much credit is granted to students for advanced/transfer credit.
 After decisions are released, the Office of Admissions forwards transcripts of admitted students to the Office of Academic Affairs for review, at which point the Office of Academic Affairs will determine how much advanced/transfer credit students will receive.

 The advanced credit scores have changed effective Fall 2017, and this impacts the incoming class.
-Two big changes are that students must earn an A in A or AS-levels to receive advanced credit, and students must earn a score of 15 and coefficient of 4 to receive advanced credit for French bac classes.
+Two big changes are that students must earn an A in A or AS-levels to receive advanced credit, and students must earn a score of 15 and coefficient of 4 to receive advanced credit for French baccalaureate classes.
 For general guidance and more information on the new rules, please see the advanced credit section of the undergraduate bulletin.

 Specific subjects are not accepted or require a higher minimum than others.
 The above URL contains all these details, so students can see which advanced credits will count for the Georgetown degree and how they will count.
 If you have questions regarding advanced or transfer credit, please direct them to this email.